EKramer567/EKramer567.github.io/index.md

 </div>
 <div style="background-color:#444444; padding:10px;">
 <p align="center">
-<i>Hero Landing!</i> is a small mobile game that I completed and published to the Google Play Store myself, which you can install and play on an Android phone.
+<i>Hero Landing!</i> is a small mobile game that I completed and published to the Google Play Store myself.
+I made this with Unity using C#.
+I used plugins for ads and microtransactions, and SFX/Music from the asset store.
 I chose to keep its repository private, since it is a monetized published game.
 If you'd like to see some snippets of the code that went in to <i>Hero Landing!</i>, please email me and I can get those for you.
 </p>
 </div>